Persevere

 Persevere is the fourth studio album by Scottish folk rock duo The Proclaimers, released in 2001 on their own label Persevere Records, as a comeback album after seven years of low profile.
 The album's first single featured "There's a Touch", "A Land Fit for Zeros" and "They Really Do" (not included in the album).

+Persevere featured a roots rock sound, with members of The Allman Brothers Band, Elvis Costello's band The Attractions and the Rolling Stones performing on the record.
+Although the record was generally not received as well as previous efforts such as Sunshine on Leith (1988), critics generally saw the album's material to be strong, with Canadian music publication Exclaim! describing the work as a "remarkable comeback".

-Recording
+Recording and background

 The album was recorded in Minneapolis, Minnesota, United States at Mastermix Studios, their only studio album to be recorded outside of the United Kingdom.
-Recorded with a studio band featuring drummer Pete Thomas of Elvis Costello's Attractions and Allman Brothers' Chuck Leavell on keyboards, the album was produced by Chris Kimsey.
+On the decision to record in the USA, the duo described the location as "neutral, not Scotland or London".
+Recorded with a studio band featuring drummer Pete Thomas of Elvis Costello's Attractions and Chuck Leavell of Allman Brothers and The Rolling Stones on keyboards, the album was produced by Chris Kimsey.

+The record was the first by The Proclaimers in over 7 years, since Hit the Highway (1994).
+During the 1990s, the duo's growing families and the death of their father, among other personal matters, meant that they were unable to work on new material for much of that time.
+The album was dedicated to the duo's father, as well as to Kevin Wilkinson who had previously worked with the duo as a drummer and died by suicide in 1999, and to Sadie McBride.

 Release

 Released on 22 May 2001, Persevere saw distribution on CD through their own Persevere Records in the United Kingdom, and in the United States and Canada through Nettwerk Records.

 Content and style

 Musical style

 Mary Huhn of New York Post described Persevere stylistically as "roots-rock pop", and to feature "harmonies only brothers can create".
+The Washington Times stated of the album's sound that "What hasn't changed" from previous released "is the Reids' rare gift for rousing choruses pushed along by ringing guitar riffs".